vercel/next.js/docs/api-reference/next/image.md

 Defines how the image will fit into its parent container when using `layout="fill"`.

-This value is passed to the [object-fit CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) applied to the image.
+This value is passed to the [object-fit CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) for the `src` image.

 ### objectPosition